Covid 19 coronavirus: New Zealand 'a week away' from Italy-style health system crash before lockdown

-New Zealand was a week away from a Italy-style "health system meltdown" due to Covid-19 just days before the decision was made to lock the country down.
+New Zealand was a week away from a Italy-style "health system meltdown" because of Covid-19 just days before the decision was made to lock the country down.

-Betty sent the letter to GPs on Thursday night, where he praised their work in confronting the virus and helping avoid a crisis.
+Betty sent the letter to GPs on Thursday night.
+In it, he praised their work in confronting the virus and helping avoid a crisis.

 "New Zealand has done incredibly well to avoid a Covid-19 crisis, which I believe is in large part due to general practice," he wrote.